/ Springfield Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a long-term impairment, you may be entitled to additional benefits under Pennsylvania law.
-These payments are meant to account for the ongoing effects of your injury on your capacity to earn a living.
+If your workplace injury leads to a long-term impairment, you may be entitled to further compensation under Pennsylvania law.
+These entitlements are designed to compensate for the permanent consequences of your injury on your ability to work.

 Types of permanent disability benefits: